alexpods/meteor-accounts-vk/README.md

 meteor-accounts-vk
 ==================

-Login service for VKontakte (https://vk.com) accounts
+Login service for Vkontakte accounts (https://vk.com).

 Usage
 -----

-1. Add this package to your project using meteorite:
+1. Add the package to your project using meteorite:
 ```sh
 $ mrt add accounts-vk
 ```

-2. Configure vkontakte.
+2. Configure vkontakte login service.
 You can do this using GUI or manually.
 **Manually**: Just add next code to your config file.
 ```js
     if (Meteor.isServer) {